ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/documentation.rst

    Overview of dissemination destinations and their status.

 .. figure:: _img/verbose_logs.png
-   :alt: ecflow task logs
+   :alt: ecFlow task logs
    :align: center
    :width: 600px

-   The verbosity of logs can be tuned to the right level of granularity to help operators and analysts to quickly link with dissemination monitor.
+   The verbosity of logs can be tuned to the right level of granularity to help operators and analysts quickly link with the dissemination monitor.

 .. figure:: _img/service_status.png
    :alt: Service Status
    :align: center
    :width: 600px

    High-level dashboard for various `services status <https://status.ecmwf.int>`_.
 If a particular service is affected, several parts of suites using those services will likely fail.
-The design of suites should be such that they can be easily linked to the services status page, for example in the man pages:
+The design of suites should be such that they can be easily linked to the services status page, for example in the manual pages:

 .. figure:: _img/man_page.png
    :alt: Service Status